-A principal reporting a criminal act committed by a special needs student is required to transmit copies of the student's special education and disciplinary records to the authorities to whom he or she reports the criminal act.
+A principal reporting a criminal act committed by a special needs student must transmit copies of the student's special education and disciplinary records to the authorities to whom they report the criminal act.
 These copies may be transmitted only to the extent permissible under the federal Family Educational Rights and Privacy Act of 1974.
 Educ.
 Code § 48902(e).